IBM/kubernetes-must-gather/README.md

 ### gather script

-The `gather` script collects information for common problems in the control planes.
+The `gather` script collects information for common problems in the control plane.

 #### Default collection